RISC-V: ISA base and extensions

 RISC-V has a modular design, consisting of alternative base parts, with added optional extensions.
 The ISA base and its extensions are developed in a collective effort between industry, the research community and educational institutions.
 The base specifies instructions (and their encoding), control flow, registers (and their sizes), memory and addressing, logic (i.e., integer) manipulation, and ancillaries.
 The base alone can implement a simplified general-purpose computer, with full software support, including a general-purpose compiler.

 Standard extensions

 The standard extensions are specified to work with all of the standard bases, and with each other without conflict.

 Many RISC-V computers might implement the compressed instructions extension, C, to reduce power consumption, code size, and memory use.
-There are also future plans to support hypervisors and virtualization.
+RISC-V processors may implement the H extension, which provides hardware support for hypervisors and virtualization.
+Additional extensions continue to expand and improve RISC-V's virtualization capabilities.

 Together with the supervisor extension, S, an RVG instruction set, which includes one of the RV base instruction sets, and the G collection of extensions (which includes "I", meaning that the base is non-embedded), defines all instructions needed to conveniently support a general purpose operating system.